franzesegiovanni/ILoSA/README.md

 - Build the project, calling: catkin_make -DMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=/path/to/libfranka/build (be sure that libfranka is installed https://frankaemika.github.io/docs/installation_linux.html)

 To run ILoSA:
-- Switch on your Panda robot (make sure the gripper is initialized correctly), unlock its joints (and activate the FCI if necessary).
+- Switch on your Panda robot (make sure the gripper is initialized correctly), unlock its joints, and activate the FCI if necessary.
 - Open a terminal and be sure that the ros of the new catkin workspace is sourced, i.e. source devel/setup.bash
 - roslaunch franka_human_friendly_controllers cartesian_variable_impedance_controller.launch robot_ip:=ROBOT_IP load_gripper:=True
 - python3 main.py